werpu/input_pipe/readme.md

 The input device section lays out which input devices to touch and to fetch the events from.
-A classical input device secion looks like this
+A classical input device section looks like this

 ```yaml
 inputs: